Mexico Part II-- Central Mexico

-Every pattern has a story and represents something about the culture, location and way of life.
-If you look closely, you can see mountains, waterfalls and even birds local to the area.
+Every pattern has a story and represents something about the culture, location, and way of life.
+You can see mountains, waterfalls, and even birds local to the area if you look closely.
 One of these rugs can take from 3 weeks to 9 months to make!
 It all depends on size and design.

-* We got to visit a tequila / mezcal distillery -- What's the difference between tequila and mezcal?
-Tequila can only be made from one agave plant (blue agave) while mezcal can be produced from any wild agave plant.
-What we loved the most about this part of the tour was that we got to learn the process in which mezcal is produced and try so many different rare batches that are only sold locally!
-It takes 8 to 35 years for an agave plant to fully mature, so the process of tequila and mezcal making can be lengthy specially when it's an aged one.
-Most mezcal is made in Oaxaca and not all mezcal / tequila is exported...
-They keep the best batches in Mexico since it's so hard to produce, making this a truly unique experience and a must!
+* We got to visit a tequila/mezcal distillery What's the difference between tequila and mezcal?
+Tequila can only be made from one agave plant (blue agave), while mezcal can be produced from any wild agave plant.
+We loved this part of the tour because we learned how mezcal is made and try so many different rare batches that are only sold locally!
+It takes 8 to 35 years for an agave plant to fully mature, so the process of tequila and mezcal making can be lengthy, especially when it's an aged one.
+Most mezcal is made in Oaxaca, and not all mezcal/tequila is exported...
+They keep the best batches in Mexico since it's hard to produce, making this a truly unique experience and a must!

 * We went back in time and got to visit the archeological site of Mitla.

-Back in town end your day spoiling yourself with some fine dining at Casa Oaxaca.
-Tip: for the best view and tables ask to be sited upstairs overlooking this beautiful city.
+Back in town, end your day spoiling yourself with some fine dining at Casa Oaxaca.
+Tip: for the best view and tables, ask to be sited upstairs overlooking this beautiful city.
 Celebrating something special? let them know ahead of time and make a reservation.
-We were celebrating our 5 year anniversary and they got us the cutest candle and dessert... thanks guys!
+We were celebrating our 5th anniversary, and they got us the cutest candle and dessert... thanks, guys!

 -- end of day 8

-Have breakfast in the main zocalo, Plaza de la Constitución is packed with outdoor seating restaurants overlooking the zocalo's main area.
-Live music is constantly being played here and the ambiance is realaxed.
+Have breakfast in the main zocalo.
+Plaza de la Constitución is packed with outdoor seating restaurants overlooking the zocalo's main area.
+Live music is continuously being played here, and the ambiance is relaxed.
 Beware if eating outside as homeless people and local vendors will walk up to you non stop.
-We were lucky enough to catch a beautiful parade while in town, so for us this was perfect timing.
-Monthly celebrations are very common in Mexico, so be sure to check the calendar so you catch one!
+We were lucky enough to catch a beautiful parade while in town, so this was perfect timing for us.
+Monthly celebrations are very common in Mexico, so be sure to check the calendar, so you catch one!

-After, head downstairs and roam around Oaxaca's Ethnobotanical Garden, where hundreds of live plant species, all native to Oaxaca coexist.
-Tours are available at 10:00am - 12:00pm & 5:00pm You need to book a tour in order to walk through the garden and tours are automatically cancelled if its raining or about to rain that day.
+After, head downstairs and roam around Oaxaca's Ethnobotanical Garden, where hundreds of live plant species, all native to Oaxaca, coexist.
+Tours are available at 10:00am - 12:00pm & 5:00pm.
+You need to book a tour to walk through the garden.
+Tours are automatically canceled if it's raining or about to rain that day.
 I recommended attending an earlier time if wanting to do this tour as rain is more common after 5.

 Walk your food off people watching and cooling down eating a Nieve.
 There are so many flavors to choose from...
 Yum! and Huh?
 How is that a flavor?!

-End your Mexican adventures mezcal tasting.
-Two great spots in Oaxaca to have a tasting at are: Mezcaleria Los Amantes; also a great hotel to spend the night.
-If staying here ask for the room with the private rooftop jacuzzi overlooking the city... worth the splurge! & Mezcaloteca; reservations are required via email.
+End your Mexican adventures with a mezcal tasting.
+Oaxaca's two great spots to have a tasting at are: Mezcaleria Los Amantes; also a great hotel to spend the night.
+If staying here, ask for the room with the private rooftop jacuzzi overlooking the city... worth the splurge! & Mezcaloteca; reservations are required via email.
 Only open after 5pm and closed on Sundays.
-From Oaxaca we flew back to Mexico City and from there home to NYC.
+From Oaxaca, we flew back to Mexico City and from there home to NYC.